KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 ## Ansible

 My original plan was to use the [Proxmox module][ansible-proxmox] and keep everything in Ansible.
-This would have worked, but I ran into a few issues.
-The configuration was obtuse, I could only clone templates (no iso/iPXE)
+Unfortunately, the configuration was obtuse and I could only clone templates (no iso/iPXE).

 ## Cloud-init

-The next three all deal with the creation/configuration of the base image.
-Of these three cloud-init was my favorite.
-Unfortunately I was unable to get it to work in Proxmox even though it worked on a local `qemu` VM.
+This tool and the next two all deal with the creation/configuration of the base image.
+Of these three, cloud-init was my favorite.
+Unfortunately, I was unable to get it to work in Proxmox even though it worked on a local `qemu` VM.
 I even went so far as to create a TFTP server [raincloud](https://github.com/KGB33/raincloud).

 ## iPXE (and netboot.xyz)

-These were also super cool.
+These two tools were also super cool.
 I ended up setting `boot.netboot.xyz` to the default netboot url.
-Eventually I could (and probably will) use cloud-init and iPXE to automate the [Creating the "Template"](#creating-the-template) step.
+Eventually, I could (and probably will) use cloud-init and iPXE to automate the [Creating the "Template"](#creating-the-template) step.

 ## HashiCorp Packer